Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Stage 1: Interviews with Sleep Specialists to Identify Shortcomings of Traditional Sleep Diaries

 \subsection{Data Analysis}

-All interviews were transcribed and analyzed using reflexive thematic analysis.
-The analysis focused on mapping the steps of BSM practice, identifying shortcomings and key challenges of the traditional sleep diaries, and deriving design requirements for a sleep diary tool to better support BSM.
-Below we present our findings:
+\am{All interviews were transcribed and analyzed using reflexive thematic analysis \cite{braun2023doing}}.
+The analysis focused on mapping the steps of BSM practice, identifying shortcomings and key challenges of the traditional sleep diaries, and deriving design requirements for a sleep diary tool to better support BSM. \am{Each interview transcript was analyzed independently by two members of the research team.
+The coders identified the shortcomings, key challenges, and design requirements mapped to the workflow of BSM.
+The coders then convened to extensively discuss and reach full agreement.} Below we present our findings: